reposense/RepoSense/docs/UserGuide.md

 * [Code Panel](#code-panel)

 ### Tool Bar
-The `Tool Bar` at the top provides a set of filters that control the chart panel.
+The `Tool Bar` at the top provides a set of filters that control the `chart panel`.
 - `Search` : filters the author and repository by keywords.
   - Multiple keywords/terms can be used, separated by spaces.
   - Only entries that contain _any_ (not necessarily _all_) of the search terms will be displayed.